Contact the GG Archives

 His memories are delighted when he recalls the pleasant atmosphere of the luncheon and dinner tables.

-The same dishes are found repeatedly in these countries' cuisine, often under names only slightly different in their Danish, Finnish, Norwegian and Swedish spellings.
+The same dishes are found repeatedly in these countries' cuisines, often under names only slightly different in their Danish, Finnish, Norwegian, and Swedish spellings.
 The true origin and nationality of these dishes have been lost in antiquity.

 Recipe terminology and spelling in Scandinavia are highly controversial, even within national boundaries.
-Different provinces — in the south, or the north, near the seacoast, or in some other direction — speak different dialects because of geographical, racial, or class origins; they spell old-style, or modern, or colloquial.
+Different provinces — in the south, the north, near the seacoast, or in some other direction — speak different dialects because of geographical, racial, or class origins; they spell old-style, modern, or everyday.

 A recipe fiercely declared original and native to one province, its name spelled a certain way, nevertheless appears in many other parts of the country (and often across the border in neighboring countries) identical to ingredients but with its title written differently.